jeremycg/pythoncourse/_posts/2016-01-30-installationinstructions.md

 ### Introduction

-Welcome to the Python Course!
+Welcome to Python @ Precima!

-Over the next 10 weeks, we will go over the basic python data types and syntax, the current data science stack, data visualisation and best practices for reproducibility of analysis.
+Over the next 10 weeks, we will go over how to use Python for data science.
+We will cover data types and structures, syntax, the current data science stack, data visualisation, best practices for reproducibility of analysis, and so on.

 We will be using [Anaconda](https://www.continuum.io/why-anaconda) from continuum analytics as our Python distribution for this course.
 This is so we